How to Make a Sticky Navigation Bar

 Bottom line

 Build the boring thing that never breaks.
-Start with pure CSS sticky.
-When you need a tasteful threshold shift, add an Intersection Observer.
-Reach for scroll listeners only when the first two won’t cut it—and tame them.
-That’s how you keep speed, accessibility, and polish while your content footprint scales.
+Start with pure CSS sticky—it’s resilient, fast, and accessible.
+If you need a tasteful threshold shift, add an Intersection Observer.
+Reach for scroll listeners only when the first two won’t cut it—and tame them with requestAnimationFrame and passive listeners.
+Reserve space early, protect anchors with scroll-padding-top, and keep states readable.
+Do this, and your sticky header disappears into the experience—exactly where it belongs.